Coslate/Multimodal-Representation-Learning-and-Alignment-for-Vision-Language-Action-Systems/README.md

 Example task:
 > Pick up the red block and place it inside the open drawer.

 The model should map observation + instruction into a sequence of end-effector deltas and gripper commands.
+The Isaac Lab validation branch uses the full 7D contract on `Isaac-Lift-Cube-Franka-IK-Rel-v0` so that the main VLA roadmap and the validation platform remain aligned at the interface level.

 ## Suggested Compute Plan

 Primary GPU target:
-- **Vast.ai A40 (48 GB)** for VLM and VLA stages
+- **Vast.ai A40 (48 GB)** for the main multimodal alignment, grounded VLM, action-aware VLM, and CALVIN-centered VLA phases.
-- smaller text-only debugging can optionally run on cheaper 24 GB cards, but the main plan assumes A40
+- Smaller text-only debugging can optionally run on cheaper 24 GB cards, but the main plan assumes A40.

+Additional Isaac Lab runtime note:
+- The Isaac validation branch can follow the same overall GPU budget framing for training baselines, but runtime testing must also account for Isaac Sim container requirements, camera support, and headless rendering constraints.
+- When camera mode is needed, the project plan assumes the official `nvcr.io/nvidia/isaac-sim:5.1.0` container.

 Budget framing used in the project plan:
 - public A40 reference price used in the plan: about **$0.29 / GPU-hour**